cabinetoffice/request-service-access/docs/Project Structure and Code Style.md

 ## Validation

-In each `POST` endpoints for every page we have a sets of middlewares used to validate each fields submitted by the user, if one of the validation middlewares fails the `validationResult` [here](https://github.com/cabinetoffice/github-requests-app/blob/c1923314f23897a809624a8ec208648cab228b4e/src/middleware/validation.middleware.ts#L7) will extracts the validation errors from a request (`req` object) and it will be formatted as an `errors` object [here](https://github.com/cabinetoffice/github-requests-app/blob/c1923314f23897a809624a8ec208648cab228b4e/src/middleware/validation.middleware.ts#L27) and it will be passed to the render page for the correct error visualization.
+In each `POST` endpoints for every page we have a sets of middlewares used to validate each fields submitted by the user, if one of the validation middlewares fails the `validationResult` [here](https://github.com/cabinetoffice/github-requests-app/blob/c1923314f23897a809624a8ec208648cab228b4e/src/middleware/validation.middleware.ts#L7) will extracts the validation errors from a request (`req` object) and it will be formatted as an `errors` object [here](https://github.com/cabinetoffice/github-requests-app/blob/c1923314f23897a809624a8ec208648cab228b4e/src/middleware/validation.middleware.ts#L27) and it will be passed to the render page for the correct error visualisation.

 ```js
 // Middlewares validation checks for the remove-member page